St Aloysius' College, Glasgow: Buildings

+The Mount Building, which originally housed the city's first Royal Hospital for Sick Children from 1882, which previously housed the junior school (whose patron is St John Ogilvie) as well as music, art and drama and the kindergarten.
+As of August 2023, The Mount Building is no longer being used by the school and Music, Art and Drama facilities have all been moved to the convent building, referred to by the school as the Performing Arts Centre, or PAC, while the kindergarten is now its own building.
+In February 2025 Mr Séamus Scorgie was appointed as Head Master of St Aloysius College and started in August 2025.

 More modern additions include the Clavius Building housing the Mathematics, Science, and Technology faculty and the Junior School Building, both of which have won RIBA architectural awards, and have been identified as amongst the best modern Scottish buildings.

 In 2011, the number of buildings and the size of the campus increased with the acquisition of the Mercy Convent site and buildings.
-The building is used for additional support lessons, as well as a gym for students, offices and a staff room.
+The building houses the schools music and art classrooms, as well as a drama and recording studio.

 The school has a close relationship with the Jesuit parish church of St Aloysius next door.
 The church is regularly used by the college and Masses offered for both the junior and senior schools.
 The building is listed category A, designed by C. J. Menart in the baroque revival style and modelled on the Church of the Gesú, original Jesuit headquarters in Rome.

 A new Sports Hall was recently constructed on the College campus, and open for use from August 2017.
 The school's main sports grounds are on the north-eastern outskirts of the city at Millerston.